tatumio/docs-guides/v1.0/RPC Nodes/rpc-evm/rpc-horizen-eon/eth_getbalance.md

 The method returns a single field:

-* `result`: The Haqq balance of the specified address in wei, as a hexadecimal string.
+* `result`: The Flare balance of the specified address in wei, as a hexadecimal string.
   * Example: `"0x1a2e1a"`, which corresponds to `1,726,666` wei.

 ### JSON-RPC Request and Response Examples